RuoxiQin/RuoxiQin.github.io/WriteBugFreeCode.md

 if your index is in form ``index - 1``, then ``index`` might be legal, but what about ``-1``?
+3. When you do some process involving your neighbours.
+Are you sure your neighbours are also in the list/dict?
+Sepcifically, if you do the process with several neighbours, Are all of them in the list/dict?

 ### Careful with break/continue
 In the natural language description you may need to interrupt the current loop under some conditions.